Democratic candidates back plan to change how military investigates sexual assault allegations - KTVZ

 “In the military justice system, the commander always knows the suspect.
 And if they have a favorable opinion — which they normally are going to have of the suspect — it’s going to color the way they handle the case,” Christensen said.
 “A lot of times both the victim and the accused work for the commander.
 They have to make a decision supporting one or the other which is a conflict within that unit.”

-CNN reached out to the Pentagon, the White House and the Trump campaign for comment on the military sexual assault pledge but did not receive responses.
+CNN reached out to the White House and the Trump campaign for comment on the military sexual assault pledge but did not receive responses.

 The Pentagon has not been on board with the proposal.